Students who wish to apply to the Dietetic Internship Certificate Program must adhere to the following application processes:

 - For selection considerations and interview information, please see the Admission Requirements section of the Missouri State Dietetic Internship website.

-- Applicants who receive a match to the Missouri State University Dietetic Internship must call to accept or decline the match by 5:00 p.m.
-Central Standard time on April 9th, 2013.
+- Applicants who receive a match to the Missouri State University Dietetic Internship must call to accept or decline the match on or before 6:00 p.m.
+Central Time on April 13, 2015.
 This call should be made to Hillary Roberts, MS, RD, LD, Program Director, Missouri State University at 417-836-8884.
-In addition applicants must email a letter of acceptance or rejection to Hillary Roberts by April 12, 2013.
+In addition applicants must e-mail a letter of acceptance or rejection to Hillary Roberts on or before April 13, 2015.

 5. Apply to the Graduate College